Q: My 15.2hh Thoroughbred mare is turned out in the day and brought in at night. In the winter she suffers from terrible mud fever.

 When it gets really bad I bring her in.

-It¨s a common condition known to most horseowners and occurs predominantly during the winter when the weather is wet and the ground stays damp and when grit and dirt may cause skin damage.
+A: Mud fever is a common condition which occurs predominantly during the winter when the weather is wet and the ground stays damp and when grit and dirt may cause skin damage.

-All breeds of horse can be affected, but especially those which have long hair around the fetlock or those which are kept in unsatisfactory, unhygienic conditions.
+All breeds of horse can be affected, but those which have long hair around the fetlock or those with white legs most commonly suffer.
 The back legs are more often affected than the front.

 Symptoms vary in severity, initially starting with inflammation of the skin and underlying tissues at the back of the pastern and heel region.
-This is caused by infection with Dermatophilus congolensis, the organism responsible for rainscald.
+This is caused by infection with Dermatophilus congolensis, the organism responsible for mud fever and rainscald.

 As the area swells slightly, the skin stretches, starts to secrete pus which dries and glues the strands of hair together forming hard, scabby lumps and matted, tufted hair.